 about traffic reports: sometimes the "traffic report" may include

-information that has nothing to do with traffic such as emergency
+information that has nothing to do with traffic such as civil emergency

-car with a cassette or CD player, don't be surprised if your favorite
+car with a CD or MP3 player, don't be surprised if your tunes

 German radio tuners continue to monitor the last-selected radio station